jrlanglois/jrl_env/README.md

 ### Purpose

 This repository is designed for configuring my own development machines.
 The scripts and configurations are tailored to my personal preferences and workflow.

+Obviously this is a public repository to make things easier for myself.
+You can use it, but do so at your own risk!
+See the license for details.

 ## Structure